ibm-cloud-docs/Cloudant/api/advanced.md

 ```
 {: codeblock}

-### Example request for five UUIDs by using HTTP
+See the following example request for five UUIDs by using HTTP:

 ```HTTP
 GET /_uuids?count=5 HTTP/1.1
 ```
 {: codeblock}

-### Example request for five UUIDs by using the command line
+See the following example request for five UUIDs by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_uuids?count=5" \